-Point in time vs. Overtime: None of the agreements reviewed had indicators indicating that revenue should be recognized over time.
-The equipment is manufactured at the Company's facility and either has an alternative use or did not include cancellation provisions that would result in an enforceable right to payment for performance completed to date (cost plus a margin) upon cancellation of a purchase order for a reason other than breach.
+Point in time vs. Overtime: None of the agreements reviewed included cancellation provisions that would result in an enforceable right to payment for performance completed to date (cost plus a margin) upon cancellation of a purchase order for a reason other than breach.
 Therefore, all revenue is recognized at a point in time.
 The appropriate point in time is based on the shipping terms (FOB dock or destination).

-Point in time vs. Overtime: Some of the equipment is manufactured at the Customer's facility, providing the customer control of the equipment as the equipment is being built. -OR- Some of the equipment has no alternative use in its finished state and some of the agreements reviewed included cancellation provisions that would result in an enforceable right to payment for performance completed to date (cost plus a margin) upon cancellation of a purchase order for a reason other than breach.
-Therefore, some contracts will recognize revenue over time as the equipment is produced.
-The measure of progress will be total cost for parts and labor hours (edit as needed).
+Point in time vs. Overtime: Some of the agreements reviewed included cancellation provisions that would result in an enforceable right to payment for performance completed to date (cost plus a margin) upon cancellation of a purchase order for a reason other than breach.
+Therefore, some contracts will recognize revenue over time as the parts and/or tool is produced.
 For those contracts that do not include this provision revenue will be recognized at a point in time.
 The appropriate point in time is based on the shipping terms (FOB dock or destination).

-Point in time vs. Overtime: All of the equipment is manufactured at the Customer's facility, providing the customer control of the equipment as the equipment is being built. -OR- All of the agreements reviewed were for equipment that has no alternative use to the Company in its finished state AND included cancellation provisions that would result in an enforceable right to payment for performance completed to date (cost plus a margin) upon cancellation of a purchase order for a reason other than breach.
+Point in time vs. Overtime: All of the agreements reviewed included cancellation provisions that would result in an enforceable right to payment for performance completed to date (cost plus a margin) upon cancellation of a purchase order for a reason other than breach.
 Therefore, all revenue is recognized over time.
-The measure of progress will be total cost for parts and labor hours (edit as needed) for equipment.
+The measure of progress will be cost for parts and labor hours (edit as needed) for tooling.